eQosys/QINP/docs/builtin-types.md

 ---

 ### Signed Integers
-All 'i*' types are signed integers.
+All `i*` types are signed integers.
 The number in the name stands for the number of bits used to represent the type.

 Type | Size (in bytes) | Min  | Max
 ---- | --------------- | ---  | ------